Obi-Nnamdi/NPR-Studio/README.md

 For MacOS, you should also see a generated `npr_studio.app` file in the `build` directory.
 ##### Windows
-You can use CMake-GUI to generate the build system of your choice:
+You can use CMake-GUI and Visual Studio to build the application manually:
 1. Set the source code location ("Where is the source code") to the project's root directory
 2. Set the binary building location ("Where to build the binaries") to the root directory followed by build/.
 3. Click "Configure".
 The default configuration should suffice.